-In your closet, the white blouse serves its function for work and for play.
+In your closet, the white blouse serves its function for work and play.
 In the summer, a light cotton or linen blouse goes from ‘comfortable in the outdoors’ to ‘not entirely freezing while indoors.’
-In the winter, a crisp, white collar poking out from under a sweater adds an air of polish, and an extra layer of warmth!
+In the winter, a crisp, white collar poking out from under a sweater adds an air of polish and an extra layer of warmth!
 And yes, you can wear white after Labor Day!

-DO: what you feel is most comfortable.
+Do what you feel is most comfortable.
 This means accepting health conditions and time value as much as the overall aesthetic.
 If you feel uncomfortable, chances are you look uncomfortable.

 Check back here often, as we will be swapping out the selections from time to time, as each season brings slight twists to the classics.

 6 Tricks to Get Rid of Underarm Smell On Shirts